This fabulous farmhouse in Bronte country is for sale with incredible views over Ponden Reservoir towards Top Withens

 “Buying it also means we can stay in this area, which we love.
 We lived in a town before but we could never go back.
 Here, we have Ponden Reservoir on the doorstep and the Bronte Waterfalls, the Bronte Way, Pennine Way and Top Withens close by,” says Bernadette.

-Owd Ikes Farmhouse is half an hour’s drive from Skipton and Airedale Hospital.
+Owd Ikes Farmhouse is close to Haworth with easy access to Colne and Keighley and it is half an hour’s drive from Skipton.
 The house has a hall, sitting room, lounge, farmhouse kitchen with dining area, a utility room, four bedrooms and two shower rooms.
 Outside is a garage with a large workshop, ample parking and gardens front and rear.
 Nearby Stanbury has a village school and Haworth is 2.7 miles away.
-Contact: Dacre, Son & Hartley, tel: 01535 611511, www.dacres.co.uk
+Contact: Dacre, Son & Hartley, tel: 01535 611511,